brainglobe/brainglobe.github.io/docs/source/blog/brainglobe-atlasapi-v3-release.md

 atlas = BrainGlobeAtlas("allen_mouse_25um", version="3.0")
 ```

 Leave it out and you get the latest release, as before.
-Give it and you get that specific BrainGlobe version of the atlas.
+Provide it and you get that specific BrainGlobe version of the atlas.
 A methods section can then name the version it used, and someone else can reproduce the analysis years later.
-Several versions of the same atlas can also sit side by side locally, which the old layout did not allow.
+Several versions of the same atlas can also sit side by side locally, which the old format did not allow.

 ### Looking at an atlas without installing anything